-While the scientific research continues, there is renewed interest in exploring other psychedelic options to treat a broader range of addictions.
+Commonly researched psychedelics include LSD, MDMA and psilocybin, but there is also an interest in exploring other psychedelic options to treat a broader range of addictions.
 A lesser-known psychedelic is ibogaine.
-This psychedelic carries the potential to treat addictions with substances such as heroin, fentanyl, alcohol, opioids, methamphetamines, and more.
+This psychedelic carries the potential to treat addictions with substances such as heroin, fentanyl, alcohol, opioids, methamphetamines and more.

-What Is Ibogaine?
+What is Ibogaine?

 Ibogaine is a plant-based, psychoactive drug found in Central Africa.
 It is prepared by isolating alkaloids extracted from the bark of the Tabernanthe iboga shrub.
-Ibogaine is traditionally used in African spiritual rituals by indigenous pygmy tribes.
+Ibogaine is traditionally used in African spiritual rituals by Indigenous pygmy tribes.
 French explorers in Africa brought the root back to Europe toward the end of the 19th century and spread its use throughout the Western world.

-What Are Its Effects?
+What Are Ibogaine’s Effects?

-What Are the Therapeutic Benefits?
+What Are the Therapeutic Benefits of This Psychedelic?

-Is it Legal?
+Is Ibogaine Legal?